oracle-livelabs/converged/microservices-with-converged-db/springboot/springboot.md

 ## Task 2: Build and run

-1. Edit src/main/java/com/oracle/jdbc/graalvm/GraalVMNativeImageJDBCDriver.java to include appropriate values for URL, user, and password such as the following.
+1. Edit (using `vi` or similar tool) src/main/java/com/oracle/jdbc/graalvm/GraalVMNativeImageJDBCDriver.java to provide appropriate values for URL, user, and password such as the following.
-   Replace values with those found in the workshop `Reservation Information` page and the explicit home directory path as appropriate...
+   Replace values with those found in the workshop `Reservation Information` page and the explicit (eg don't use "~") home directory path as appropriate...

    ```java